yuki-koyama/bigger/README.md

 The following three methods need to be overridden by the new app class:

-- `bigger::App::initialize()`: E.g., initializing the app and instantiating necessary objects living through the app life.
+- `bigger::App::initialize()`: Initializing the app and instantiating necessary objects living through the app life.
-- `bigger::App::update()`: E.g., writing frame-wise update rules and calling `imgui` draw calls.
+- `bigger::App::updateApp()`: Writing frame-wise update rules and calling `imgui` draw calls.
-- `bigger::App::releaseSharedResources()`: E.g., releasing shared resources maintained by the app class (such as vertex buffers).
+- `bigger::App::releaseSharedResources()`: Releasing shared resources maintained by the app class (such as vertex buffers).

 ### (TODO)